Monkland Canal: An inclined plane for canal boats

 There were two 25 hp high pressure steam engines.
 For most of the ascent, the caissons balanced, but as the lower caisson entered the canal water, it gained buoyancy, and the final closing-up required the engines to operate at full power to bring the upper caisson to the canal.
 The engines operated two shafts carrying the 16 ft winding drums, geared to work in opposite directions, so as to achieve the counterbalancing of the caissons.
 The speed of ascent and descent was about 2 mph, with a passage time of 5 to 6 minutes.

 The screw jacks for closing the ascending caisson to the canal gate proved unsatisfactory, requiring the engine operator to make too fine a stop, within 3 in, and a hydraulical accumulator system was later adopted, which could ram the caisson closed over a longer range: up to 3 ft.

-When a descent was about to start, the gates were closed and about 50 cuft of water from the space between was lost; it was pumped back to the upper reach.
+When a descent was about to start, the gates were closed and about 50 ft3 of water from the space between was lost; it was pumped back to the upper reach.

 The practice was to bring up empty boats partly grounded in the caisson, and to adjust the water in the descending caisson (containing water only) for balance.

 Shortly after the incline was put to work, one of the gear wheels in the mechanism fractured.
 However, it proved possible to operate one side of the incline, of course without the benefit of the counterbalancing, the steam engines taking the whole of the load of the ascending caisson.
 This was done for the rest of the autumn; even with this serious temporary limitation, 30 boats a day were taken up, a total of 1124 including a few descending, until the beginning of November when the dry season ended.

 The total cost of the incline including the land, amounted to £13,500.
 It was the only canal incline built in Scotland.